-The Smithsonian Conservation Biology Institute's Carnivores of North America and Africa animal care team is seeking two applicants for consideration to serve as interns for the 2019 winter/spring session.
-This internship provides the opportunity to gain experience in the zoo-keeping field by participating in daily animal keeper activities, including animal husbandry, nutrition, enrichment and training, and visitor education.
+This internship will provide the opportunity for the selectee to gain experience in the field of animal care and conservation biology by participating in daily animal keeper activities, including animal husbandry, nutrition, enrichment and training, and visitor education.

-- Basic animal husbandry of carnivores — including cleaning enclosures, preparing food and enrichment activities, assisting with environmental enhancements, yard maintenance, and possibly assisting with animal transfers — alongside professional animal care staff
+- Alongside professional animal care staff, learn basic animal husbandry of carnivores, including cleaning enclosures, preparing food and enrichment activities, assisting with environmental enhancements, yard maintenance, and possibly assisting with animal transfers

-- Formal and informal interpretive educational programs for guests
+- Learn formal and informal interpretive educational programs for guests

-- How to develop and implement animal enrichment programs
+- Learn how to develop and implement animal enrichment programs

-- To follow animal and keeper safety guidelines, operations and polices
+- Learn and follow animal/keeper safety guidelines, operations and polices

-- USDA and Association of Zoos and Aquariums guidelines, National Zoological Park directives, procedures and protocols, and other related literature
+- Learn USDA and Association of Zoos and Aquariums (AZA) guidelines, Smithsonian's National Zoo and Conservation Biology Institute directives, procedures and protocols, and other related literature

-Interns will also have the opportunity to develop an independent training, enrichment or research project with guidance from carnivore team staff and present a short summary to SCBI's Department of Animal Programs.
+- Have the opportunity to develop an independent training, enrichment, or research project with guidance of carnivore team staff

 - Willingness to be available outside normal business hours, including weekends and holidays